novosadt/om-annotsv-svc/README.md

 | -t | --variant_type | String || Variant type filter.
 Any combination of BND,CNV,DEL,INS,DUP,INV,UNK. ||

 ## Example of usage
 Some basic example usage of structural variant comparator follows.
 More detailed usage with sample data and results are presented in sample package in <b>./example</b> directory in this repository.
 Each directory in sample package contains README.txt file where can be found detailed description of each file.
-Compiled binary version of the application is presented in <b>./bin</b> directory of the repository.
+Runnable binary version of the application is presented in <b>./bin</b> directory of the repository.

 ### Basic usage
 In basic setup application compares all SVs contained in AnnotSV and Bionano result files.
 No filters are applied here.